fbpx

 1. Clean your car windscreen

-Before you set out on your journey during the winter months, ensure that your windscreen is properly cleaned inside and out and that you have an adequate levels of windscreen washer in your car.
+Before you set out on your journey during the winter months, ensure that your windscreen is properly cleaned inside and out and that you have an adequate level of windscreen washer in your car.
 You should also take the time to check your wiper blades during the winter months.

 2. Wear polarized sunglasses

-Sun glasses aren’t just for summer.
+Sunglasses aren’t just for summer.
 Always keep a spare pair of sunglasses in your car during the winter months.
 Polarized glasses are particularly helpful for protecting against glare and low sunlight.
 You can also use them to help improve visibility where there is a glare from the sun shining on wet roads.

 3. Slow down

 The most important step to improving safety in low light is to slow down.
 When visibility is low, you have less time to see approaching hazards.
-By slowing down, you can increase your chances of spotting a hazard and it will reduce the damage if you are involved in an accident.
+By slowing down, you can increase your chances of spotting a hazard, and it will reduce the damage if you are involved in an accident.

 4. Avoid Driving at Sunset or Sunrise